betterlytics/tracker/README.md

 betterlytics.event("button-click", { button: "cta-header" });
 ```

-You can also initialize Betterlytics with optional paramaters like this:
+You can also initialize Betterlytics with optional parameters like this:

 ```javascript
 import betterlytics from "@betterlytics/tracker";